emojicode/emojicode.github.io/src/reference/generics.md

 As you can see above it takes one generic argument named `A` which is restricted to subtypes of ⚪️, that is any type.
-Now, if you'd wish to call this method you need to specify the generic type argument `A`.
+Now, if you'd wish to call this method you can know provide the generic type arguments after the object or class on which on which you call the method:

 ```
 🍦 list 🍨🔤aa🔤 🔤12345🔤🍆